Ali Mills (character): High school relationship and breakup with Johnny

 In Season 3, Episode 9 of Cobra Kai, Johnny and Ali reunite after he finds her on Facebook.
-After realizing that they haven't seen each other since he lost the tournament (The Karate Kid), they catch up on the past three decades.
-Johnny apologizes to her for the mistakes he made while they were dating.
-Ali tells him that she can't even remember why they were angry with each other.
+After realizing that they have not seen each other since he lost the tournament (The Karate Kid), they catch up on the past three decades.
+Johnny apologizes to her for the mistakes he made while they were dating, and Ali tells him that she cannot even remember why they were angry with each other.